 Brisbane City Council is planning a three part mega-zipline attraction at Mount Coot-tha, which would be a for-profit venture operated by private company Zipline Australia.
 The project is located entirely within the Mt Coot-tha Trust Lands, held in trust for the people of Brisbane ‘as a site for public park and for no other purpose whatsoever’.
 BCC is the Trustee.

 As the MP for Maiwar, my role is to facilitate community discussion and ask whether the proposed zipline is something the people of Brisbane actually want.
-After meeting with dozens of locals, it has become clear that the community response to the project as planned is overwhelmingly negative.
-As a result, I have been raising the community’s concerns in and outside of parliament throughout the past few months.
+After meeting with hundreds of locals, it has become clear that the community response to the project as planned is overwhelmingly negative.
+As a result, I have been raising the community’s concerns in and outside of parliament over the past few months.

 Despite Council’s purported commitment to create a “minimal impact on the environment and to respect and celebrate the ecological and cultural values of Mount Coot-tha”, the megazipline tourism attraction flies in the face of those promises.
 Although the Greens support to genuine eco-tourism, and despite the paucity of information made available by Council, this project has serious flaws which cannot be greenwashed or overlooked.

 I have prepared a brief summary of some of the most commonly expressed concerns here.

 The most important part about this proposal is that it’s not too late to have a say.
 State Government has confirmed it requires the preparation of a draft Land Management Plan by BCC, which has to demonstrate community benefit from the proposed use, clear community support, and evidence of extensive consultation.
 However, Despite the Environment Minister Anthony Lynam’s assurance during Estimates that the Land Management Plan consultation process should be conducted separately from BCC’s development application, we now know they’ll be treated as one and the same.